-Issue 1: Add guidance on the use and reporting of models

-Location in 2006 IPCC Guidelines: New Section in Chapter 6
+Issue 1: Add guidance on the use and reporting of models Location in 2006 IPCC Guidelines: New Section in Chapter 6 Type of refinement: New guidance

-Issue 2: Elaborate user-friendly description of verification, validation, audit and QA/QC because users are unclear on their IPCC meanings compared to outer definitions, such as ISO as used by CDM.

-Location in 2006 IPCC Guidelines: Section 6.1, Box 6.1

-Issue 3: Update/elaborate verification guidance because the existing guidance is outdated (especially the guidance on comparisons with atmospheric measurements and new datasets).
+- Issue 2: Elaborate user-friendly description of verification, validation, audit and QA/QC because users are unclear on their IPCC meanings compared to outer definitions, such as ISO as used by CDM.
+Location in 2006 IPCC Guidelines: Section 6.1, Box 6.1 Type of refinement: Elaboration - Issue 3: Update/elaborate verification guidance because the existing guidance is outdated (especially the guidance on comparisons with atmospheric measurements and new datasets).
+Location in 2006 IPCC Guidelines: Section 6.10 Type of refinement: Update/Elaboration